Opioids Misuse and Abuse

 Advocacy & Policy

-- The Big Cities Health Coalition requested that the U.S. Department of Health and Human Services review a rule that puts an arbitrary cap on the number of patients medical providers are allowed to treat with an opioid addiction treatment called buprenorphine.
+The Big Cities Health Coailtion requested that the U.S. Department of Health and Human Services review a rule that puts an arbitrary cap on the number of patients medical providers are allowed to treat with an opioid addiction treatment called buprenorphine.

 - State of the Opioid Epidemic: Local Public Health as the First Line of Defense